Complete Synchronization of Coupled Oscillators Based on the Contraction Theory: Networks of the (Duffing/Rayleigh) van der Pol Systems and Numerical Simulations

 \end{example}

-Next we consider the case when \(\gamma>0\).
-In this case, the origin may not be an asymptotically stable equilibrium point and there may be a periodic behavior of the system.
-We want to find the conditions that make the system (\ref{38*}) self-sustained so that a stable limit cycle exists in its state space.
+Next, we consider the case when \(\gamma>0\).
+In this case, the origin may not be an asymptotically stable equilibrium point, and the system may exhibit periodic behavior.
+We attempt to find the conditions that make the system (\ref{38*}) self-sustained so that a stable limit cycle exists in its state space.

+The following lemma will be used in the proof of Lemma \ref{lem4.6}. \begin{lemma} For \(N \times N\) matries \(W_N\) and \(S_N\) whose elements are defined as